adriancmiranda/pirate-history/README.md

 Questions, proposals, bugs and issues should be reported via the [issue tracker][issue_tracker].

+## 🏴 Thanks to

+- [BrowserStack](https://www.browserstack.com) for having a list of devices in order to provide us with maximum coverage to the real browsers.

 <!-- prerequisites -->

 [npm-link]: https://www.npmjs.com/ "npm is the package manager for everything"